-- (3) The value of any vote able to be cast for a lot included in the community titles scheme for choosing a member of the committee is the same as the value of the vote able to be cast for each other lot included in the scheme. - (4) For subsection (3), it is immaterial whether there are 2 or more co-owners of 1 or more of the lots. - (5) A way decided by the body corporate under subsection (1) must be fair and reasonable in the circumstances of the scheme. - (6) This section does not apply to- - (a) a member of a committee mentioned in section 14(4) or (5); or - (b) a member of a committee chosen under subdivision 2 or 4.
+- (2) The election must be conducted in the way decided by the body corporate by special resolution. - (3) The value of any vote able to be cast for a lot included in the community titles scheme for choosing a member of the committee is the same as the value of the vote able to be cast for each other lot included in the scheme. - (4) For subsection (3), it is immaterial whether there are 2 or more co-owners of 1 or more of the lots. - (5) A way decided by the body corporate under subsection (2) must be fair and reasonable in the circumstances of the scheme.